Classic-Fortress/server-qwprogs/README.md

 New features
 ------

+* `+dropflag` Allows player to hold button and flag will be thrown on contact.
 * `+rj` Switches to rocket/incendiary weapon, jumps and shoots. `+aux_jump` is no longer required.
 * `dlastspawn` Tells spy to disguise as enemy who last spawned.
 * `setinfo autodisguise 1` Causes spy to `dlastspawn` after spawning or cover blown.